GabiMT/GabiMT/README.md

 I'm a Brazilian student.
-My high school's UniSenac RS, i'm doing systems analysis and development.
-I'm learning all shorts of technology, but I specially like web development.
-I'm animated to work making websites.
+My high school is UniSenac RS, and I'm studying Systems Analysis and Development.
+I'm learning all sorts of technology, but I especially like web development.
+I'm excited to work on creating websites.